ransomewareimmunityproject/.github/profile/README.md

 3. To throw some light on state of art inbuilt security setting of Windows
 4. build detection mechansim to identify the malwares faster

+# Project we are currently working on
+1. Powershell scripts to enforce highest possible security in Windows
+2. Alpha rules to detect malware based behaviour

 # Who can contribute
 1. Any Security Researcher who is interested to develop tools and techniques to identify and prevent Ransomeware.